Explore the latest books of this year!

 • 17 hours of reading

-A captivating psychological suspense novel by the bestselling author of THE WISHING GAME.
+A mesmerising novel of psychological suspense from the bestselling author of THE WISHING GAME

 • 404 pages